 Categories

 Random Polygons, Surfaces and more – Example 9

-When coding geometry, numerical errors and unexpected geometric settings occur frequently.
-Thus automated software testing with random geometric data is essential.
-But for example creating random polygons without self-intersection is not trivial at all.
+When coding geometry software, numerical errors and unexpected geometric settings occur frequently.
+Thus, automated software testing with random geometric data is essential.
+But, for instance, creating random polygons without self-intersection is not trivial.
 Therefore the module testDataGenerators is provided to create repeatable sequences of random geometric objects for software testing and debugging.
-These are…Continue readingRandom Polygons, Surfaces and more – Example 9
+These include random…Continue readingRandom Polygons, Surfaces and more – Example 9

+Categories